 Exposing yourself to others in public can land you in serious legal trouble.
 If you are facing criminal charges for indecent exposure do not hesitate to contact San Diego indecent exposure attorney Vikas Bajaj for help.
 If you do not fight these criminal charges you will risk jail time, expensive fines, and the requirement to register with the state as a sex offender.
 The best way to avoid these (and other) consequences is by hiring an experienced indecent exposure lawyer San Diego to handle your case.

 Vikas Bajaj has more than 19 years of experience handling complex and serious criminal matters, including those for indecent exposure.
 His aggressive approach to defense law prevents state prosecutors from building a strong case against his clients.
 In many cases, he is able to negotiate a favorable plea or get the charges against his clients dropped altogether.
 He knows that your future is on the line and will fight to protect it.
-Call the Law Office of Vikas Bajaj, APC today to set up a free consultation and learn more.
+Call the Law Office of Vikas Bajaj, APC today to set up an initial consultation and learn more.

 What is Indecent Exposure?